Arthur Power: Second World War

 Power served in the Second World War as assistant chief of the Naval Staff from May 1940 and was granted promotion to rear admiral on 25 June 1940.
 Appointed a Companion of the Order of the Bath on 1 July 1941, he became commander of the 15th Cruiser Squadron in the Mediterranean Fleet with his flag in the cruiser HMS Cleopatra in August 1942.

 Appointed Flag Officer in charge of Malta in May 1943, he played a leading role in the planning for the Allied invasion of Sicily in July 1943, and, having been promoted to vice admiral on 4 August 1943, he led the planning for the Allied invasion of Italy and then commanded the naval forces for the actual landing of V Corps at Taranto in September 1943.
 Following the landings, he became head of the Allied military mission to the Italian government and was briefly Commander of the 1st Battle Squadron and second in command of the Mediterranean Fleet.

 Advanced to Knight Commander of the Order of the Bath on 1 January 1944, Power became commander of the 1st Battle Squadron and second in command of the Eastern Fleet with his flag in the battlecruiser HMS Renown in January 1944.
 He went on to be commander-in-chief of that fleet, renamed the East Indies Fleet, in November 1944, and conducted naval strikes on the Imperial Japanese Army in Borneo and Malaya.
-Flying his flag in Cleopatra, the first British ship to enter Singapore since the fall of that city over three years earlier, Power arrived in style to attend the final surrender of the Japanese there in September 1945.
+Flying his flag in Cleopatra, the first British ship to enter Singapore since its fall in the Battle of Singapore over three years earlier, Power arrived in style to attend the final surrender of the Japanese there in September 1945.